WPDevHQ/storefront-homepage-extra-sections/readme.txt

 == Description ==

-A simple plugin that adds custom homepage sections to Storefront - includes a slider configurable via the Customizer.
+A simple plugin that adds custom homepage sections to the Storefront theme - includes a slider configurable via the Customizer.
 1. Select from products or sticky posts as slider content.
 2. Set slider mode - slide or fade.
 3. Set slider direction for the slide mode.